International CPA Guide

 - Some candidates travel to the US for more scheduling flexibility

-- Plan study schedule around available support hours
+- Plan study schedule around available customer support hours for your review course

 - Consider courses with strong international student track records